engity-com/bifroest/docs/reference/auditlog/events.md

 Written after the disposal attempt returns.
 Its `flow`, `sessionId`, `operationId`, and `reason` match the corresponding `housekeeping.session.dispose.started` event.

 Fields: `domain` is `housekeeping`; `durationMillis` measures the complete disposal attempt. `outcome` is `success` when all disposal operations completed, even if no remaining resource required a change.
+This can include removing a persisted authorization token that its configured authorizer safely classified as permanently unusable because of malformed local token data, removed local configuration, or a removed local user.
 On `failure`, `errorCategory` classifies the error.
+Transient, network, system, and unclassified restore failures are not converted into token removal.

 #### `housekeeping.session.delete.started`